Mr. Toad's Wild Ride: 1983 version (Disneyland)

-Passengers then enter the town square, where the cars wreak further havoc on the citizens.
+Passengers then enter the town square, where the cars wreak further havoc on the citizens with some of them standing on top of buildings.
 A statue of Toad and Cyril Proudbottom stands in the center of the town.
 Behind this statue is one of Lady Justice peeking out from under her blindfold.
-Next, guests enter a jury-less courtroom, where the riders are proclaimed guilty by a judge (based on the film's prosecutor for the Crown).
+Next, guests enter a jury-less courtroom in a building marked LAW COURT, where the riders are proclaimed guilty by a judge (based on the film's prosecutor for the Crown).
 The cars then enter what is presumed to be a dark prison cell before abruptly turning right and landing on railroad tracks.
 The vehicles bounce along the tracks in the dark before colliding head-on with an oncoming train.

 Passengers then arrive at the ride's final scene: hell.
-The entire room is heated, and the scenery features small devils who bounce up and down.
+The entire room is heated (except in hot weather), and the scenery features small devils who bounce up and down.
 Passengers also see a demon who resembles the judge from the courtroom scene.
 Near the end of the scene, a towering green fire-breathing dragon emerges and attempts to burn the riders to a crisp.
 A glowing light is seen in the back of its throat and it coughs while the motorcar speeds away.
 The passengers then go back to the ride's loading and unloading area, where they disembark.

 Some small changes were made to this version of the attraction.
 The fireplace effect used to be a projection on smoke, but it got changed to a crash door due to the smoke's timing often making it invisible.

 The installation at Disneyland was manufactured by Arrow Development.